Configuration

 |---|---|---|

-DATABASE_URL | Yes | PostgreSQL connection string |
+DATABASE_URL | No | PostgreSQL connection string (SQLite used by default if not set) |

-ANTHROPIC_API_KEY | No | Anthropic API key (not needed with Claude Max -- run claude login instead) |
+ANTHROPIC_API_KEY | No | Anthropic API key (not needed with Claude Max — run claude login instead) |

-CLAUDE_MODEL | No | Default model (e.g., claude-opus-4-6) |
+CLAUDE_MODEL | No | Default Claude model (e.g., claude-opus-4-6) |

-ID_REGISTRAR_PRIVATE_KEY | No | Wallet private key for onchain agent registration |
+ID_REGISTRAR_PRIVATE_KEY | No | Wallet private key for onchain registration (fallback if OWS not used) |

 PUBLIC_BASE_URL | No | Public URL base for agents (e.g., https://idbot.live) |